DimensionalDevelopment/Rift-MDK/README.md

 # Example Rift mod

 This repository contains a minimal Rift project.
-It's sole purpose is to be used to start new project.
+It's sole purpose is being copied to quickly start a new project.

 ## Files to change
 - `build.gradle`